Why Has Bodhi-Dharma Left for the East?: Plot

-True to his promise, with the true meaning and meaninglessness of death, possession, desire and vanity dawning on him with every passing instant, Ki-bong places the corpse in a wooden chest and slowly starts a difficult trek up the hillside.
-He carries the chest on a firewood pack – presumably the same pack the young monk had used at the beginning of the film to haul firewood – to the monastery.
-The meaning here is that in death, the body is no different from firewood.
-This idea is said earlier by the old man when he told the little boy that the boy's extracted tooth is no different from a pebble in the road.
+True to his promise, with the true meaning and meaninglessness of death, possession, desire and vanity dawning on him with every passing instant, Ki-bong places the corpse in a wooden chest and slowly starts a difficult climb up the hillside.
+He carries the chest on a firewood pack –- presumably the same pack the young monk had used at the beginning of the film to haul firewood –- to the monastery.

 By nightfall, the young monk reaches the burial ground.
-He tries to light the pyre, but there is a light drizzle and he can't get it started.
-He suddenly remembers his master's words about the paraffin, so he goes back to the monastery to collect it.
-He then returns to the burial ground and sets fire to the coffin.
-He spends the night by the side of the burning body, tortured by his feelings and coming to the full realisation of death.
+He tries to light the pyre, but a light drizzle prevents a fire from getting started.
+He suddenly remembers the master's words about the paraffin, so he goes back to the monastery to collect it.
+He returns to the burial ground and sets fire to the coffin.
+He spends the night by the side of the burning body, tortured by his feelings and coming to the full realization of death.

 Looking around the burning body, the ox and the young boy appear.
 Both seem transfixed by the blaze.
 Even the blind passions and foolishness of youth are subdued in death.

-In the morning, after the funeral pyre has burned down, the young monk is seen kneeling and sifting his fingers through the ashes.
-In this scene, the young monk is fully encountering the true realisation of death.
-He seems to be looking for something in the ashes and finds the last few remaining bones of his former master.
-Presumably, these few small bones are the “master” of the old man's being.
-They are what is left after everything else is burned away.
-They are death.
+After the funeral pyre has burned down in the morning, the young monk kneels and sifts his fingers through the ashes.
+In this scene, the young monk fully encounters the true realization of death.
+He looks for something in the ashes and finds the last few remaining bones of his former master.
 The young monk collects these bones and grinds them to powder with a stone.
 He then walks through the forest, scattering the powdered bones over water, earth, trees and plants.